rafeeqqq/Disease-outcome-prediction/Disease Outcome prediction/README.md

-Prognostic Disease Analytics is a burgeoning field that amalgamates healthcare and data analytics, offering a transformative approach to predicting and managing diseases.
+Disease Outcome Prediction is a burgeoning field that amalgamates healthcare and data analytics, offering a transformative approach to predicting and managing diseases.
 This abstract provides an overview of a user-friendly application incorporating Decision Trees, Random Forests, Naive Bayes, and k-nearest Neighbour algorithms for prognostic disease prediction.
 The application,